RetroReversing/retroReversing/categories/misc/Conferences.md

 They are not always related to game development but many real time rendering techniques used in modern games were first presented at SIGGRAPH.

 ## SIGGRAPH 2000
-The website **Gamasutra** (now Game Developer) posted an article about the 2000 version of the conference from a game develoer perspective, you can read it online here: [Siggraph 2000 From a Game Development Perspective](https://www.gamedeveloper.com/programming/siggraph-2000-from-a-game-development-perspective).
+The website **Gamasutra** (now Game Developer) posted an article about the 2000 version of the conference from a game developer perspective, you can read it online here: [Siggraph 2000 From a Game Development Perspective](https://www.gamedeveloper.com/programming/siggraph-2000-from-a-game-development-perspective).

 It discusses the new hardware and software for game development shown off at SIGGRAPH 2000 such as Sony’s GScube and the Xbox.
 Improv Technologies also demoed their new products, Orchestrate3D and Catalyst.
 The conference also featured presentations on new shading languages and rendering techniques.